d-marti/examples-symfony5/README.md

 In your Controller functions (actions) you can return different types of responses (like JSON, or HTML), configure allowed methods for your routes, and also add regex validation on your route params.
 To get access to some shortcuts for HTTP-related features, make your Controllers extend `Symfony\Bundle\FrameworkBundle\Controller\AbstractController`.

-To check if a URI (with params) matches a route, use for ex.:
+To check if a URI (with params) matches a route, use for example:
 ```shell
 symfony console router:match /api/orders/1 --method=GET
 ```